Memset/sftpcloudfs/README.md

-    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient).
+    --pid-file=PID_FILE   Pid file location when in daemon mode --uid=UID             UID to drop the privileges to when in daemon mode --gid=GID             GID to drop the privileges to when in daemon mode --keystone-auth       Use auth 2.0 (Keystone, requires keystoneclient) --keystone-region-name=REGION_NAME
-    --keystone-region-name=REGION_NAME
-                          Region name to be used in auth 2.0.
+                          Region name to be used in auth 2.0 --keystone-tenant-separator=TENANT_SEPARATOR
-    --keystone-tenant-separator=TENANT_SEPARATOR
                           Character used to separate tenant_name/username in
-                          auth 2.0, default: TENANT.USERNAME.
+                          auth 2.0, default: TENANT.USERNAME
     --keystone-service-type=SERVICE_TYPE
-                          Service type to be used in auth 2.0, default: object- store.
+                          Service type to be used in auth 2.0, default: object- store
     --keystone-endpoint-type=ENDPOINT_TYPE
-                          Endpoint type to be used in auth 2.0, default: publicURL.
+                          Endpoint type to be used in auth 2.0, default: publicURL
     --config=CONFIG       Use an alternative configuration file

 The default location for the configuration file is /etc/sftpcloudfs.conf.